 I’m a landscape architect, but unlike many I’ve met.
 It’s important to embrace and know the intimate connection between climate, place, process, and patterns.

 My road to landscape architecture started because my family moved where our father was stationed in the military, and I became interested in what made each place different.
 That grew into how the weather worked and astronomy, eventually starting college to become a meteorologist, but graduating to become a landscape architect.

-Finding repressed environments where I was able to gain employment, I still made the most of the good training I received to begin my own practice in 1995.
+Finding repressed built environments where I was able to gain employment, I still made the most of the good training I received to begin my own practice in 1995.

 18 years of that was in Albuquerque plus outside town to engage with more like-minded clientele than ABQ had.
 Upon changes in my personal life and selling my house of 15 years, it was a downsize move down the freeway to El Paso for a few years, to continue my practice.
 After the convergence of different challenges, I accepted a position as a planner, making my design practice a sideline.
 Now, that chapter is over too, mostly thankfully.
 A new start to the rest of my life?

 Philosophy on Plants, Including Native Plants